Best Places to Escape to Near Melbourne This Spring

-We love to stroll around the Phillip Island Nature Park, get our proper fill of sandy feet and rugged coastline views, check out what's new in the Art & Craft Community Gallery, and get over to Churchill Island Heritage Farm whenever we can (they have wine!).
+We love to stroll around the Phillip Island Nature Park, get a proper fill of sandy feet and rugged coastline views, check out what's new in the Art & Craft Community Gallery, and get over to Churchill Island Heritage Farm whenever we can (they have wine!).

 Get Lost In Daylesford

-Go have lunch at the Lakhouse, browse the Mill Markets (leave the teacups for me!), check out any number of wineries and cideries, be inspired at the multiple galleries, buy a pure wool jumper (you won't know yourself, really, they're amazing), and stay at a cosy B&B before waking up to do it all over again, with perhaps a side visit to the Wombat Hill Botanical Gardens.
+Have lunch at the Lakhouse, browse the Mill Markets (leave the teacups for me!), check out any number of wineries and cideries, be inspired at the multiple galleries, buy a pure wool jumper (you won't know yourself, really, they're amazing), and stay at a cosy B&B before waking up to do it all over again, with perhaps a side visit to the Wombat Hill Botanical Gardens.
 Glorious stuff.

 If you're looking for hearty wood fires, wine and cheese platters, homely country pubs, and green hills as far as the eye can see, it's the Yarra Valley you'll be wanting.